NNPDF/nnpdf/validphys2/docs/tutorial.md

  - Generation of reweighted sets.
  - Report generation from templates.
  - Automatic downloading of PDFs, fits and theories.
- - Automatic uploading of reports.
+ - Automatic uploading of reports and other outputs.

 These features are documented in more detail in [Usage].